petrostrak/todo-go/README.md

 The specifications for our API Server are:

 -It listens to port 8000 on localhost
--It has 5 endpoints: healthz, createItem, getCompletedItems, getIncompleteItems, updateItemand deleteItem -TodoItem model consists of Id, Description and Completed status attributes.
+-It has 5 endpoints: healthStatus, createItem, getCompletedItems, getIncompleteItems, updateItemand deleteItem -TodoItem model consists of Id, Description and Completed status attributes.